dweathers/dweathers.github.io/174/sum2020-syllabus.md

 * Work with relations by way of Boolean matrices and digraphs.
 * Communicate mathematically with their peers.

-### Course materials

-You will be provided with a free web textbook and a series of videos.
-You are intended to use these yourself, and use the office hours to ask questions about what you have learned.

-The videos and the book are meant to compliment one another.
-The book is much more thorough, and the videos are meant to provide short demonstrations and examples.
-Some students may prefer to watch the videos before diving into the book's motivation and explanations; other students may prefer to read the text and then watch an example in action.
-Try both orders to see which works best for you, but *use both resources*.

 ### Grading

 MATH 174 employs **mastery-based grading**, which is designed to make both of our lives better.
-Each assessed problem in the Homework and the free-response part of the Weekly Exam categories may be re-assessed, so that you may learn from your failure.
+Each assessed problem in the homework and the weekly exams may be reassessed, so that your failures are productive.

 With that in mind, the summer semester MATH 174 course will be graded in the following categories.